Shortshanks: Synopsis

 Each time Ritter Red struck him, it revealed a new robe, and when the princess proclaimed the truth, Ritter Red produced the lungs and tongues, and Shortshanks the silver and gold, and the king judged that Shortshanks was the true killer and threw Ritter Red in a snake pit.

 The king told Shortshanks that another ogre had carried off his older daughter.
 Shortshanks asked for a long iron cable, five hundred men, and food for them all, and had it put on his ship.
 The ship carried them to the middle of the sea.
 Shortshanks tied the cable to himself and descended, with orders to be pulled back up if he pulled the cable.
 At the bottom, he found the princess, who told him that the ogre was looking for someone who could brew one hundred lasts of malt at once, for his feast.
 The princess told the ogre of him, and the ogre set him to brew.
 He brewed the ale so strong that all the ogres died of it.
 Then he had the five hundred men pull up him, the princess, and the ogre's gold and silver.

 Both princesses wanted to marry him, but he wanted to marry the first one he saved, the younger.
 He summoned his brother King Sturdy, who saw there was no danger, and struck him down.
 Shortshanks told him why he wanted him, and King Sturdy begged his forgiveness.
 Shortshanks sent him into the house, saying that whichever princess kissed him would marry him, because the older was stronger and bigger and would reach him first.
 So King Sturdy married the older, and Shortshanks the younger, princess.

 Translations

 Under the title "Minnikin", it was included by Andrew Lang in The Red Fairy Book.
 In this version, Shortshanks is called Minnikin and King Sturdy is called King Pippin.

 A version titled Lillekort was published in The Diamond Fairy Book and attributed to Xavier Marmier.
-In this version, there Lillekort does not have a twin brother.
+In this version, Lillekort does not have a twin brother.